Beware of Bachelors

-Beware of Bachelors is a 1928 American part-talkie pre-code comedy drama film produced and released by Warner Bros., and directed by Roy Del Ruth.
+Beware of Bachelors is a 1928 American part-talkie pre-code comedy drama film produced and released by Warner Bros.
+Pictures, and directed by Roy Del Ruth.
 In addition to sequences with audible dialogue or talking sequences, the film features a synchronized musical score and sound effects along with English intertitles.
 The soundtrack was recorded using the Vitaphone sound-on-disc system.
 The movie stars Audrey Ferris, William Collier Jr., Margaret Livingston, Clyde Cook, and George Beranger.
 The film was based on a short story by Mark Canfield (an alias for Darryl F. Zanuck).
 The film was originally to be titled "No Questions Asked."
 The film seems to be a loose remake of the previous year's If I Were Single as it suspiciously shares many of the same plot elements.

 Plot

-If Ed (William Collier Jr.) were not such a handsome doctor, his chances of happiness as a newlywed would be much greater.
-May (Audrey Ferris) isn't exactly jealous, but women find Ed's touch so magnetic that trouble is inevitable.
-One such woman, the vampish Miss Pfeffer (Margaret Livingston), makes a wild play for him.
-May notices the flirtation, blazes with rage, and quickly retaliates by picking up Claude de Brie (George Beranger), a perfumer whose idea of one grand whoopee is to spray scent.
+If Ed were not such a handsome doctor, his chances of happiness as a newlywed would be much greater.
+May isn't exactly jealous, but women find Ed's touch so magnetic that trouble is inevitable.
+One such woman, the vampish Miss Pfeffer, makes a wild play for him.
+May notices the flirtation, blazes with rage, and quickly retaliates by picking up Claude de Brie, a perfumer whose idea of one grand whoopee is to spray scent.

 May and Ed reconcile and enter a store where Ed wants to buy her a present.
 There, they encounter Claude de Brie again, who proceeds to woo May with his perfume, resulting in another quarrel followed by yet another reconciliation.

 Trouble escalates when May finds Ed at a café again with Miss Pfeffer, who knows her "vampire onions."
 In retaliation, May lets Claude escort her to a wild café party.

 Their fragile peace is shattered when May later finds Miss Pfeffer in Ed's car.
 Although Ed explains, this episode appears to be the last straw.
 Hurt and angry, May leaves the house—declaring she is gone forever.

 But as often happens with people in love, both suddenly see the farce of their quarrels in the right light.
 They decide to live happily ever after—at least until their next quarrel.